 Key Findings:

-Send out a scout before committing to learn where complexity lies
+3. Send out a scout: Run throwaway attempt to find where complexity lies

 What workflow do you use for complex AI-assisted development tasks?